jacklul/pihole-updatelists/README.md

 - php-cli >=7.0 and sqlite3 extension (`sudo apt install php-cli php-sqlite3`)
 - systemd distro is optional but recommended

+Without **systemd** you will have to take care of scheduled run of this script yourself.

 ### Install

 This will install this script globally as `pihole-updatelists` and add systemd service and timer.